In time for summer comes Tongue in Cheek Ice Cream, a new shop in Richardson at 526 W. Arapaho Rd., opening in early July.

 "Honestly, I have 100-plus flavors, but there's only room for so many — that's part of my struggle," he says.

 As for the location, most recently Kabobi Fresh Express, he says he eyed it for many years.
-It comes with a drive-thru window, where customers can get coffee, shakes, and other to-go items.
+It comes with a drive-thru window, where customers can get coffee, shakes, and other to-go items, and a patio with seating that includes a swing.

 "My fire station is right down the street, where I've worked for almost 10 years," he says.
 "I'd drive by in the fire engine and always thought, 'That'd be a great spot for an ice cream shop."